Kryzln/Kryzln/README.md

 -Our software gives you luck in most games, it detects it via a AnyDesk pc link (you have to contact me via email to whitelist it) or by a special file that whitelists your ip)

 UPDATE: We have released 5 releases, check them out before downloading!
-(May 6th, 2021)
+(May 6th, 2021) UPDATE 2: We created our Kryzln tag!
+In order to download the file with the kryzln tag, goto where it says main, select tags, and then click kryzln!